 Celebrating 50 years at Peaks of Otter!

-Picnic amid natural beauty along Little Stony Creek, where you’ll find tables, charcoal grills and comfort stations.
-Hike the six trails surrounding the Peaks of Otter Lodge.
-Explore Polly Wood’s “Ordinary,” a cabin that served as the first lodging for travelers starting in the early 1830s.
-And visit Johnson Farm.
+Visit Johnson Farm.
 The Johnson family lived at and worked the property from 1852 into the 1930s.
 The National Park Service has restored the farm to represent a typical Blue Ridge Mountain home of the 1920s/1930s.
+The farm will be open Wednesday through Sundays beginning May 31 from 9:00 a.m. to 4:00 p.m.
 Costumed interpreters work the farm and offer discussions and programs daily during the operating season (the farm is closed during the winter months).

-Other recreational attractions include the Visitor Center at Milepost 86 on the Parkway, an environmental education center, an amphitheater and a campground.
+Include a stop at the Visitor Center at Milepost 86 on the Parkway, an environmental education center, and an amphitheater.